• Proposed

 Conservation Actions

-This species is included on the United States Forest Service Northwest Forest Plan Survey and Manage list of rare/old growth forests dependent fungi, and has been actively surveyed for since the late 1990’s.
-(Castellano et al. 2003).
-Included on the Oregon Natural Heritage rare fungi list (Oregon Biodiversity Information Center 2019), as a S2S3 species.
+This species is included on the United States Forest Service Northwest Forest Plan Survey and Manage list of rare/old growth forests dependent fungi, and has been actively surveyed for since the late 1990’s (Castellano et al. 2003).
+It is included on the Oregon Natural Heritage rare fungi list (Oregon Biodiversity Information Center 2019), as a S2S3 species.
 Logging or machine clearing of understory should be limited in mature (or old growth forest) in areas this species in known to occur.

 Use and Trade